 Local storage of files on a mobile device can be useful for employees who need to read or edit documents while they are offline, but local storage heightens the risk that documents can be viewed or copied if the device is lost or stolen.
 The first premium feature allows admins to prohibit local storage.

-If enabled, the mobile device controls will be available in Settings --> Configuration --> Applications.
+If enabled, the mobile device controls will be available in the Configuration section under the Applications tab.